 Maybe I should have told him to shoot for the starts, but I believe in practical.
 I really struggled with the idea that he would need to dream in accordance to what his condition allowed.
 Over the last year and a half, I've wearied of hearing the debates about how health care, and more specifically how reform would ration care away from those who'd really need it.

 Really?
 Let's face it, the way the system was set up until a week ago Sunday was that care was rationed in favor of those who had good health or who worked for large corporations/organizations that could underwrite large policies.

-If you had a chronic condition and applied for health insurance independently then “Sorry.”
-If you wanted to work for a small business (of which there are about 25 million in the U.S. then you knew the risk.
+If you had a chronic condition and applied for health insurance independently then "Sorry."
+If you wanted to work for a small business (of which there are almost 28 million in the U.S, then you knew the risk.
 The skyrocketing cost of health care had been pushing many of these businesses to greatly reduce or stop covering health insurance premiums.

 What if you wanted to start your own business and you had chronic condition like Type 1?
 Then you better have had a lot of money saved up to cover the cost of your care and drugs, or better hope that your venture took off, and fast, if you wanted to keep up with your medical and pharma bills.

 Today, with the passing of this legislation maybe my son - like so many others with pre-existing conditions --can broaden his horizons and dream really big, and not scale back his goals in lieu of affordable access to good medical care and affordable drugs.